-Put your mind at ease and let the professionals with Todd E. Tkach handle your CDL ticket from beginning to end.
+Put your mind at ease and let the professionals with Todd E. Tkach handle your CDL ticket or suspension hearing from beginning to end.
 Don’t wait!
 Call us now.

 Immediately after you hire us, if your citation is in warrant we, we will immediately post an attorney bond.
 Whether in warrant or not, we will then file a Notice of Representation with the Court, enter a plea of not ...
 More

 At this hearing, we will review the “complaint,” which is the legal instrument the State must file in order to begin a case against you.
 If we find any statutory deficiencies in the complaint , we will immediately ...
 More

 If there are no statutory deficiencies with the “complaint,” we will present any and all legal and factual defenses to the prosecutor.
 If there is a “legal,” defense, the charge could be dismissed.
 Similarly, ...
 More

 At this point, CDL citations are handled a bit differently than non-commercial cases.
 We are fully aware of the ramifications of “convictions.”
 Especially, “serious” violations and moving violations.
 If the ...
 More